-Setting Description Factory Default

-Fnable/Disable Enables or disables the port as a node on the Spanning Tree Disable (unchecked)
+Setting Description Factory Default Enable/Disable Enables or disables the port as a node on the Spanning Tree Disable (unchecked) Lilable/ Disable topology.
+Disable (unchecked)

-topology.

 Port priority

 Setting Description Factory Default Numerical value Increase this port's priority as a node on the Spanning Tree 128 selected by user topology by inputting a lower number.
 120